|Rating:||8.2 / 10|

 A durable long lasting sports watch for those who place a premium on battery life, want good fitness features and who also want the ability to use navigation features

-You can purchase the Suunto 9 Baro Wrist Heart Rate GPS Watch-Black from Wild Earth or Wildfire Sports
+You can purchase the Suunto 9 Baro Wrist Heart Rate GPS Watch-Black from Wild Earth

 As an Amazon Associate we earn a small commission from qualifying purchases but please note that our affiliations do not influence, in any way, the independence of our gear reviews.
 If we don’t like something, we’ll tell you